Venture Philanthropy Partners

-Venture Philanthropy Partners (VPP) is a philanthropic organization based in the DC metro area and was founded in 2000 by Mario Morino, Raul Fernandez and Mark Warner to invest in high-performing nonprofits in Greater Washington, D.C.
-Since then, it has made over $50 million in direct investments in nonprofits serving children and youth.
+Venture Philanthropy Partners (VPP) is a philanthropic organization based in the Washington, D.C. metropolitan area.
+It was founded in 2000 by Mario Morino, Raul Fernandez and Mark Warner to invest in high-performing nonprofits which work to improve the lives and futures of children and youth of low-income families in Washington, D.C., as well as surrounding Northern Virginia, Maryland suburbs, and Prince George’s County.

+Since inception, it has invested over $50 million in nonprofits serving over 40,000 children and youth.

 VPP provides technical support along with its grants.
 It makes investments in three areas: Early Childhood, Education, and Youth Transitions.
-Since its inception, VPP has invested in organizations that have offered service to some 40,000 children and youth around the National Capital Region.

-VPP states its mission as aiming "... to help strong leaders make their organizations as effective as they can be".
+History

+In July 2010, VPP won a five-year, $10 million grant from the federal government’s Social Innovation Fund to create a new collaborative initiative called youthCONNECT initiative, which aimed to help 20,000 at-risk youth in Prince George's County.

+By the end of February 2011, six organizations had joined to create the youthCONNECT initiative, including Latin American Youth Center (also known as the Maryland Multicultural Youth Center), Year Up—National Capital Region, College Summit (now known as Peer Forward), Urban Alliance, KIPP DC, and Metro TeenAIDS (now integrated into Whitman-Walker Health).

+By 2015, 99 percent of the 12th graders who were supported by the youthCONNECT initiative completed high school, 92 percent applied for college, and 78 percent successfully enrolled in post-secondary education.

+In 2015, when the federal grant for youthCONNECT ended, they build upon it a new initiative called Ready for Work, which has since been helping nearly 3,000 students a year prepare for college and careers, in partnership with three high schools: Suitland, Oxon Hill, and High Point.
+VPP provided the majority of the $15 million funding for the initiative.

 Methodology

-VPP does not ask for grant applications; rather, it looks for NPs with growth capacity.
-VPP does not fund programs; it focuses on general operation support.
+VPP does not ask for grant applications.
+It looks for non-profit organizations with growth capacity.
+VPP focuses on general operation support.

 With its first fund, VPP focused on smaller grants for 12 organizations over a period of 9 years.
 With its second fund, it went to on larger and longer investments in fewer organizations.